Master of Science in Taxation

 - active engagement of tax and accounting professionals as instructors and guest speakers

-Since 2003, an average of 62% of full time students successfully graduated within the first 4 terms.
-Graduation rates increased to averages as high as 88% at the end of 7 terms.
+Since 2009, an average of 82% of full-time students successfully graduated within the first 4 terms.
 To support professional success students are discouraged from enrolling in academic courses when employed in professional internships during the tax/accounting busy season (January-April).
 In many cases this is a contributing factor extending graduation beyond 4 terms.
 Once a student is employed, various business obligations may impact timing of degree completion.

 In addition, International students (who are required to enroll in 3 courses a term), and a small group of evening and online students, who by choice enroll in 2-3 courses a term, complete their degree in 2-3 years (6-9 terms).